Input

 Designed for certification bodies.

 IntegraLayer is neutral verification infrastructure built for certification bodies.
-We enable certification organizations to make certificate status independently verifiable through a public reference page — accessible to anyone, at any time, without going through the issuer's own system.
+We make certificate status independently verifiable through a public reference page, accessible to anyone, at any time, without going through the issuer's own system.

 The Problem